“Exploring the Possibility of Extraterrestrial Life in Our Vast Universe: Searching for Signs of Life in the Solar System and Beyond”

 Are we the only ones in the vast universe?

-When you look up at the night sky in a quiet rural village or a place free of light pollution, you feel as if the stars are about to pour down.
+When you look up at the night sky in a quiet rural village or a place free of light pollution, you feel as if the stars are regarding to pour down.
 It is known that there are more than 600 stars in our observable universe, at least several times more than the number of grains of sand on every beach and desert in the world.
 The universe is arguably so large that it cannot be compared to the size we imagine.
 Indeed, do life exist only on Earth in this vast and vast universe?
 Carl E. Sagan, the author of ‘Cosmos’, also once said that if life exists only on Earth in this wide universe, it would be a huge waste of space.

 It is known that there are at least several hundred billion planets in our galaxy.
-Of course, the actual number of planets could be much higher, given that the above numbers may be set by telescopes and current technology.
+Of course, the actual number of planets might be much higher, given that the above numbers may be set by telescopes and current technology.
 Humanity has already found countless Earth-like planets among them, but it is currently impossible to approach the alien solar system with human technology.
 Therefore, astronomers are struggling to find more scientific and convincing evidence of extraterrestrial life through high-performance telescopes.

-What about our solar system?
+What regarding our solar system?
 Even the solar system is an object too large for the size of the Earth, but unlike the inaccessible outer solar system.
 This is because almost all objects in the solar system are accessible within a relatively few decades.
 Then, the remaining question will be which variables are the most important and what to observe from which celestial body in order to find another life in the solar system.

 Is the birth of life easy?